 11 Creative Coffee Label Designs You Need to See For Yourself

-These are 11 coffee label examples from around the web that we think are completely off-the-charts-awesome.
+These are 11 creative coffee label ideas from around the web that we think are completely off-the-charts awesome.

-Below you can browse through and find our comments about each label.
+Below you can browse through and find our comments about each creative coffee label.
 We hope you find some inspiration as you design or redesign your own custom coffee labels.

 *Note: We do not own any of these labels or images.
 We did not print/manufacture any of these labels.
 This is intended solely as a collection of amazing designs for design inspiration.
 If you own any of these images and would like them to be removed, please contact us at firstname.lastname@example.org.
 Enjoy!